 Christian Education for Students Who Learn Differently

-Journey Christian Academy, the newest addition to the Glasgow Family of Schools, serves parents by providing a Christ-centered education that is individualized to meet diverse learning and developmental needs that are not easily met in a typical classroom setting.
+Journey Christian Academy, the newest addition to Reach Christian Schools, serves parents by providing a Christ-centered education that is individualized to meet diverse learning and developmental needs that are not easily met in a typical classroom setting.
 Our mission is to produce curious, independent, life-long learners with minds set on things above, with hearts that have been cultivated to love what God loves, and whose actions reflect a Christ-like disposition.

 There are many reasons why a student may not thrive in a typical classroom setting.